Breakthrough technology development to decarbonize steelmaking processes

 Utilization

-In April 2023, Nippon Steel, Osaka Metropolitan University, and UBE Corporation started research and development related to the “development of one–step synthesis process for polycarbonate diol from CO2.”
-Polycarbonate diol is a representative material for producing high–value–added carbon compounds that do not require hydrogen.
-It is also a raw material for high–performance polyurethanes, widely used worldwide and whose demand is expected to grow further.
+In April 2023, Nippon Steel, Osaka Metropolitan University, Kyoto University, Tohoku University, Tokyo University, and UBE Corporation started research and development on the “development of one-step synthesis process for polycarbonate diol from CO2.”
+Polycarbonate diol is a representative material for producing high value-added carbon compounds that do not require hydrogen.
+It is also a raw material for high-performance polyurethanes, widely used worldwide and whose demand is expected to grow further.
 However, the high environmental impact of its synthesis process has been a major issue.
-On the other hand, this research and development aims to develop an innovative green process that effectively utilizes CO2 instead of highly toxic gases such as CO and achieves high yields in one–step synthesis.
+In contrast, this research and development aims to develop an innovative green process that effectively utilizes CO2 instead of highly toxic gases such as CO and achieves high yields in one-step synthesis.

 *If you are viewing this document on a smartphone, enlarge the figure and use it.